wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

 Internet-Draft        DNSSEC Negative Trust Anchors       September 2014

+   top-level domain (TLD) or other higher level domain.
+Even in cases where some error may be introduced by a third party, whether that is due to an authoritative server software vendor, software tools vendor, domain name registrar, or other organization, these are all parties that the domain administrator has selected and is responsible for managing successfully.

    There are some cases in which the domain administrator is not the same as the domain owner.
 In those cases, a domain owner has